sdotson/blog-posts/clean architecture.md

 The routers folder just includes the routes as well as controllers and request validation.
 These should all be very thin.

 ### Things we’ve learned
 At Upside we strive to learn and grow everyday, which means we frequently get together for retrospectives to talk about how things went.
 The passion channeled into these discussions frequently resemble Thanksgiving dinners, except with a strong undercurrent of mutual respect and nobody's in tears at the end.

 Here are a few takeways:

 #### Good
 - Tests are less brittle.
+- Fewer fixtures files.
 - Interfaces and entities explicitly describing what things do and what they are.
+- Organizing the code into domain functions breaks the problem down into a series of sub-problems.
+This makes swapping out different adaptors and rearranging code much faster.
 - Easy to add tests and alternative implementations

 #### Things we can improve